Administrative Procedure - Community Use of School Facilities

 - supply proof of insurance verifying that the group maintains adequate insurance coverage against personal injury and/or property loss.

-- All groups must supply adequate supervision to ensure proper care and use of school facilities.
+- All groups must supply adult supervision to ensure proper care and use of school facilities at all times the group is using the facilities.

 - Only the cafeteria, auditorium, gymnasium, classrooms, libraries and athletic field, along with needed hallways and parking areas, are available for community use.